sophieKaelin/ready4researchGIT/changingcode.md

 * **Fetch**: Only retrieves the most recent changes applied to the remote repository, and doesn't apply them.
 These changes are only applied when you run the `git update` command.
 * **Pull**: Retrieves AND applies the code all in one.

 You will just be **pulling** changes.
 This (like pushing) can introduce some conflicts.
-We will give you some strategies on dealing with common conflicts that may arise, but for any unusual conflicts consult the **Conflicts** section or ask a supervisor for assistance.

 ### General Merge Instructions
+Below are some generic instructions on how to merge your commits with the remote repository when you are pulling:

 1. `git pull`.
 If there is a merge conflict, a similar error will appear
 <kbd>![Merge Conflict1](screenshots/pull-2.1.png)</kbd>